BMW 5 Series: Sixth generation (F10/F11/F07/F18; 2010)

 The F10 M5 was powered by the S63 twin-turbo V8 engine with a 7-speed dual clutch transmission.
 It was the first M5 to use a turbocharged engine.
-Like the previous generation, the F10 M5, in North America was sold with a manual transmission.
+Like the previous generation, the F10 M5 was sold in North America with a manual transmission.

-Seventh generation (G30/G31/G38; 2017–2023)
+Seventh generation (G30/G31/G38; 2017)

 The BMW G30/G31/G38 is the seventh generation of the 5 Series.
 It was officially announced in October 2016, and sales began in February 2017.